FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-Trial effective duration is a time quantity related to the trial, by default equal to the trial duration.
+Trial Effective Duration is a time quantity related to the trial, by default equal to the Trial Duration.

 Discussion:

 This is an optional feature.
-If the Measurer does not return any trial effective duration value, the Controller MUST use the trial duration value instead.
+If the Measurer does not return any Trial Effective Duration value, the Controller MUST use the Trial Duration value instead.

-Trial effective duration may be any time quantity chosen by the Measurer to be used for time-based decisions in the Controller.
+Trial Effective Duration may be any time quantity chosen by the Measurer to be used for time-based decisions in the Controller.

-The test report MUST explain how the Measurer computes the returned trial effective duration values, if they are not always equal to the trial duration.
+The test report MUST explain how the Measurer computes the returned Trial Effective Duration values, if they are not always equal to the trial duration.

 This feature can be beneficial for users who wish to manage the overall search duration, rather than solely the traffic portion of it.
-Simply measure the duration of the whole trial (waits including) and use that as the trial effective duration.
+Simply measure the duration of the whole trial (waits including) and use that as the Trial Effective Duration.

-Also, this is a way for the Measurer to inform the Controller about its surprising behavior, for example when rounding the trial duration value.
+Also, this is a way for the Measurer to inform the Controller about its surprising behavior, for example when rounding the Trial Duration value.

 {::comment}
     [Not very important, but easy and nice recommendation.]